 Study hard.
 See below for zombie resources, like TV shows, movies, books, links to zombie websites, etc. (You’ve still got time to watch at least Season One of The Walking Dead, and maybe Zombieland or Shaun of the Dead.)

 Will there be alcohol at this event?

 No. Alcohol is not served or allowed at the Treinen Farm.
 And that includes the parking lot.
 There are no carry-ins on Zompocalypse night.

 When should I arrive?

 The peak time for zombies in the maze is from 7 pm – 10:30 pm, so most people arrive between 7 and 8 and head right into the maze.
-The costume parade and zombie horde activity will start at 10:30 pm (most zombies will be out of the maze at that point, although some may linger.)
+The zombie horde activity will start at 10:30 pm (most zombies will be out of the maze at that point, although some may linger.)
 Everything starts to wind down after 11-11:30 pm, and the farm closes at midnight.